tmlima/masters_dissertation/README.md

 The parameters related to semantic base, semantic similarity or hypernym window will only be considered when the respective boolean variable is set `true`.

-To use the semantic similarity, the Web API must be running before the execution.
+To use the semantic similarity rule, the Web API must be running before the execution.
 The API implementation is available [here](https://github.com/tmlima/SemanticSimilarity).
 Do not forget to set the `endpoint` parameter with the machine IP or domain.

 ```json
 {